Cyprus–India relations: Economic relations

 Bilateral trade between Cyprus and India totaled EUR 76.5 million in 2015.
 Cyprus imported 64.5 million and exported 11.1 million worth goods to India.
 Both countries traded steel and iron with each other.

 Between April 2000 and September 2015, Cyprus invested a cumulative total of $8.328 billion making it the eighth largest FDI investor in India.
 Most of the investments are in the construction and real estate industries.

 The Double Taxation Avoidance Agreement between Cyprus and India was revised in 2016.

 Indians in Cyprus

-As of July 2015, around 2700 Indian citizens reside in Cyprus.
+As of July 2015, around 2,700 Indian citizens reside in Cyprus.
 More than of half of them are employed as cosmetics industry, while the other common professions are computer engineers, software programmers and the shipping industry.
 Approximately 900 Indian students were enrolled at private colleges in Cyprus in 2010–11, but this number reduced to less than 100 by 2015, as Indian students were unable to find part-time jobs owing to the financial crisis in Cyprus.

 Recent developments

 Prime Minister of India Narendra Modi met the President of Cyprus Nicos Anastasiades in New York.
 There India and Cyprus agreed to enhance the trade as well as people to people relations, for the benefit of the citizens of both the countries.

 India has reassured its support to Cyprus with respect to its territorial integrity.

+In June 2025, Indian Prime Minister Narendra Modi visited Cyprus, marking the first such visit in over two decades.
+During the visit, he was conferred the Grand Cross of the Order of Makarios III, Cyprus’s highest civilian honour, which he dedicated to the India–Cyprus friendship.

+Modi highlighted the award as a tribute to the people of India and a symbol of shared values such as Vasudhaiva Kutumbakam.
+His meetings with President Nikos Christodoulides and Cypriot business leaders underscored growing economic ties, including the formation of the India-Cyprus-Greece Business and Investment Council and a collaboration between the Cyprus Stock Exchange and India’s NSE in GIFT City.

+The visit reaffirmed a strengthening partnership based on mutual respect, democratic values, and increasing strategic and economic cooperation.

+India does not recognize the Turkish Republic of Northern Cyprus.
+Its official position supports the sovereignty, independence, unity, and territorial integrity of the Republic of Cyprus, and it insists on a resolution of the Cyprus question under UN auspices — specifically on a bi-communal, bi-zonal federation with political equality, in accordance with UN Security Council Resolutions.